informatics-isi-edu/iobox/docs/bags.md

 The *Beanbag* profile should provide recommendations for including provenance.

+It has suggested that we may want to track origional URL for files that are included in the bag.
+This might be something like a fetched.txt which would be in the same format as the fetch.txt file, but would also apply to files that are currently located in the data directory.
+Alternatively, this information might be included in per-asset metadata that would be included in an OAI compliented metadata file.

 [BagIt]: https://tools.ietf.org/html/draft-kunze-bagit-10 "The BagIt File Packaging Format (V0.97)"
 [RFC 1738]: http://www.ietf.org/rfc/rfc1738.txt "RFC 1738"
 [RFC 4180]: http://www.ietf.org/rfc/rfc4180.txt "RFC 4180"